lewtun/blog/_posts/2021-01-10-wknotes-question-answering.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h2 id="Question-answering">Question answering<a class="anchor-link" href="#Question-answering"> </a></h2><p>This week I've been doing a deep dive into extractive question answering as part of a book chapter I'm writing on compression methods for Transformers.
-Although I'd built a question answering PoC with BERT in the dark ages of 2019, I was curious to see how the implementation could be done in the <code>transformers</code> library, specifically with a custom <code>Trainer</code> class and running everything inside Jupyter notebooks.</p>
+Although I built a question answering PoC with BERT in the dark ages of 2019, I was curious to see how the implementation could be done in the <code>transformers</code> library, specifically with a custom <code>Trainer</code> class and running everything inside Jupyter notebooks.</p>
 <p>Fortunately, <a href="https://twitter.com/GuggerSylvain?s=20">Sylvain Gugger</a> at HuggingFace had already implemented</p>
 <ul>
 <li>A <a href="https://github.com/huggingface/notebooks/blob/master/examples/question_answering.ipynb">tutorial</a> on fine-tuning language models for question answering, but without a custom <code>Trainer</code></li>
-<li>A custom <code>QuestionAnsweringTrainer</code> as part of the <a href="https://github.com/huggingface/transformers/tree/master/examples/question-answering">question answering scripts</a> in <code>transformers</code>.</li>
+<li>A custom <code>QuestionAnsweringTrainer</code> as part of the <a href="https://github.com/huggingface/transformers/tree/master/examples/question-answering">question answering scripts</a> in <code>transformers</code></li>
 </ul>
-<p>so my warm-up task this week was to simply merge the two in a single notebook and fine-tune <code>bert-base-uncased</code> on SQuAD v1.
-I implemented very scrappy version that achieves this in my <code>transformerlab</code> repository, and the main lesson I learnt is that</p>
+<p>so my warm-up task this week was to simply merge the two in a single notebook and fine-tune <code>bert-base-uncased</code> on SQuAD v1.</p>
+<p>I implemented a <em>very</em> scrappy version that achieves this in my <code>transformerlab</code> repository, and the main lesson I learnt is that</p>
-<blockquote><p>Dealing with sequence length is tricky for long documents</p>
+<blockquote><p>Dealing with context size is tricky for long documents</p>
 </blockquote>
-<p>Transformer models can only process a finite number of input tokens, a property usually referred to as the maximum sequence length.
+<p>Transformer models can only process a finite number of input tokens, a property usually referred to as the maximum context size.
 As described in Sylvain's tutorial, naive truncation of documents for question answering is problematic because</p>
 <blockquote><p>removing part of the the context might result in losing the answer we are looking for.</p>
 </blockquote>
-<p>The solution is to apply a <em>sliding window</em>{% fn 2 %} to the input context, so that long contexts end up producing <em>multiple</em> features.
+<p>The solution is to apply a <em>sliding window</em>{% fn 3 %} to the input context, so that long contexts are split into <em>multiple</em> features.
 An example from the tutorial shows how this works by introducing two new hyperparameters <code>max_length</code> and <code>doc_stride</code> that control the degree of overlap (bold shows the overlapping region):</p>

 </div>
 </div>